intel/neural-compressor/neural_solution/docs/source/README.md

 The default logs locate in `./ns_workspace/`.
 Users can specify a custom workspace by using `neural_solution ---workspace=/path/to/custom/workspace`.

-There are serval logs under workspace:
+There are several logs under workspace:

 ```shell
 (ns) [username@servers ns_workspace]$ tree